siba-x-prasad/ReactNativePlayground/readMe/ReactNativeRoadMap.md

 Device APIs:
 Using Expo's modules is easy.
 Want to use the camera? expo-camera.
 Location? expo-location.
 TypeScript Focus: These modules come with their own types.
 So when you get a location object back, you can import the LocationObject type and your editor will tell you it has properties like coords.latitude.
-Performance:
+## Performance:
-React.memo: Wrap components in React.memo to prevent them from re-rendering if their props haven't changed.
+- React.memo: Wrap components in React.memo to prevent them from re-rendering if their props haven't changed.
-useCallback: To memoize functions so they don't cause child components to re-render.
+- useCallback: To memoize functions so they don't cause child components to re-render.
-useMemo: To memoize expensive calculations.
+- useMemo: To memoize expensive calculations.
-Final Project Suggestion: A Photo Log App
-This project combines everything we've learned.

-Screens:
-A "Log" screen (FlatList) showing all entries.
-A "New Entry" screen.
-Functionality:
-On the "New Entry" screen, have a TextInput for a description.
-Have a button that opens the device camera (expo-camera) to take a picture.
-When a picture is taken and the user adds a description, save this entry.
-Use AsyncStorage (a simple key-value store) to persist the log entries on the device so they don't disappear when the app closes.
-Use React Navigation to move between the Log and New Entry screens.
-Use TypeScript for everything: your navigation params, your state, your component props, and the shape of a "Log Entry" object ({ id: string, text: string, imageUri: string }).